davidebernocco/Quantum_Batteries/README.md

 The work has been carried out by the "Ham_Dicke" team:

-Davide Bernocco
-Giovanni De Denaro
-Lorenzo Testa
-Walter Nadalin
+Davide Bernocco, Giovanni De Denaro, Lorenzo Testa, Walter Nadalin

 ## Introduction
 A Quantum Battery (QB) can be defined as a $d$-dimensional quantum systems with non-degenerate energy levels from which work can be reversibly extracted – and on which energy can be reversibly deposited – by means of cyclic unitary operations [[1]](#QB).